Loved what you read? Share it with others!

 Under the Capital Gain Account Scheme 1988, there are specific provisions related to deposit limits and withdrawals.
 The scheme allows individuals to deposit the entire amount of capital gains earned into the account.
 However, there is a limit on the amount that can be withdrawn from the account.
 The limit for withdrawals from the account is 60% of the total balance in the account.
 Additionally, the scheme requires individuals to maintain a minimum balance of INR 50,000 in the account at all times.

-What Are the Tax Implications and Exemptions for CGAS Account Holders?
+What are the Tax Implications and Exemptions for CGAS Account Holders?

 CGAS account holders are eligible for various tax exemptions and benefits.
 The gains deposited into a CGAS account are not subject to tax, and individuals can claim a tax exemption for the amount deposited into the account.